hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 1. Upload to your device using [File Sharing](https://support.apple.com/en-us/HT210598), then open the "Files" app on your iOS device, move the uploaded files to the "On My iPhone" folder.
 After that, tap each file and go to the "Settings" app to import, or
 1. Host the files on a secure website of yours, then download and import them in Mobile Safari.

-When finished, check to make sure both the new client certificate and `IKEv2 VPN CA` are listed under Settings -> General -> Profiles.
+When finished, check to make sure both the new client certificate and `IKEv2 VPN CA` are listed under Settings -> General -> VPN & Device Management or Profile(s).

-1. Go to Settings -> General -> VPN.
+1. Go to Settings -> General -> VPN & Device Management -> VPN.
 1. Tap **Add VPN Configuration...**.
 1. Tap **Type**.
 Select **IKEv2** and go back.
 1. Tap **Description** and enter anything you like.